BryanKoo/english-word-translation/english2vietnamese.md

-# How to get vietnamese words as a translation of each english word.
+# How to get vietnamese translation for each english word.